ProfSynapse/Toolset-Training/code/rtx3090_kto/INSTALL_FIXES.md

 ## Why These Changes Matter

+### The --index-url vs --extra-index-url Fix (MOST CRITICAL)
+**Problem:** Using `--index-url` in requirements.txt restricts pip to searching ONLY the specified repository (PyTorch's wheel server).
+This means pip cannot find any packages from PyPI like transformers, datasets, accelerate, etc.

+**Solution:** Change to `--extra-index-url` which tells pip to search PyPI (the default) FIRST, then ALSO search the PyTorch repository for CUDA-enabled wheels.

+**Impact:** This was preventing `bash setup.sh` from working at all.
+The error "Could not find a version that satisfies the requirement transformers==4.45.2" was caused by pip only looking at PyTorch's repository.

+**Technical Details:**
+- `--index-url URL`: Replaces default PyPI with URL (exclusive)
+- `--extra-index-url URL`: Adds URL to search in addition to PyPI (inclusive)

 ### The HuggingFace Hub 0.25.0 Requirement
 **Problem:** Unsloth 2024.9 imports from `huggingface_hub.utils._token` which was removed in newer versions (0.36.0+).

 **Solution:** Pin to version 0.25.0 which contains the required internal module.

 **Source:** https://github.com/unslothai/unsloth/issues/1148

+### The sentencepiece and protobuf Dependencies
+**Problem:** These dependencies were not listed in requirements.txt but are required by the tokenizer and Unsloth respectively.

+**Solution:** Added `sentencepiece>=0.1.99` and `protobuf<4.0.0` to requirements.txt.

+**Impact:** Without these, the training script fails during model loading with:
+- "Cannot instantiate this tokenizer... make sure you have sentencepiece installed"
+- "ModuleNotFoundError: No module named 'google'" (protobuf missing)

 ### The --no-deps Strategy
 **Problem:** When installing Unsloth normally, it tries to manage its own dependencies and can: